Date of birth: 06/06/2000

 I am a British Cycling Category 1 road racer; one of a handful of juniors in the country to hold a Cat 1 licence.
 I achieved a Cat 1 licence as a first year junior.

-I am ranked the No.1 Cat 1 adult man road and track cyclist in the country, ahead of riders representing JLT Condor, Madison Genesis, Canyon Eisberg, Holdsworth Pro Cycling, Morvelo Basso, Team KTM UK, Vitus Pro Cycling, Team Wiggins, One Pro Cycling and more!
+I am ranked 1st overall in the British Cycling National Category 1 Road and Track Standings, ahead of riders representing JLT Condor, Madison Genesis, Canyon Eisberg, Holdsworth Pro Cycling, Morvelo Basso, Team KTM UK, Vitus Pro Cycling, Team Wiggins, One Pro Cycling and more!

 I have acquired a Cat 1 licence by consistently winning/finishing highly in road, circuit and track races against adult men.